|3||Cave Junction, Oregon|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Detroit air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Detroit is currently 1.5 times the WHO annual air quality guideline value

 Good 41 US AQI

 |Tuesday, Aug 9|